Skip to main content

 Once we had our fill of salads, it was time for the main course.
 We couldn't believe how much food was brought out for just the two of us, and there was so much variety!
 Both of the main meats were juicy and tender, the sauces accompanied beautifully.
 The veggies were crisp yet tender and had great flavor.
 The salmon was presented beautifully on its own as well, and just look at those potatoes with their own Mickey garnish.

 While the main courses were great, the star here for me was really the potato gnocchi dish.
-It was also Elizabeth's favorite during our meal so you know it must have been something special for us both to prefer it over everything else.
 The gnocchi were light and pillowy and the sauce was decadent.
 We almost asked for more but opted to save room for dessert!
 (Not pictured: Plant-based Farro Wheat Fried Rice, it tasted fine just was not photogenic at all.)

 Prime Rib with Mushroom Ragoût and Roasted Onions and Traditional Roasted Breast of Turkey with Summer Succotash and Gravy accompanied by asparagus and carrots.